 Take a dime size amount of your face scrub and apply it to your palm.
 Add a few drops of water to soften the formula and gently rub it between both hands.
 Do not apply it dry, as the scrub can get a little too abrasive on your skin.

+The next step on how to use exfoliator on face is to warm up the product on your palms.
 Make sure you spread the face scrub evenly in your palms –– and then slowly apply it on your freshly washed face.
 Remember, your face needs to be wet too, or else the application will not be smooth (and will most likely irritate your skin).

+Massaging the face is another way on how to apply scrub on face.
 Using the tips of your fingers, gently massage the face scrub on your skin in circular motions.
 Do this for about 45 seconds.
 No matter how tempting it may be to scrub away, please make sure you do not vigorously rub the product into your skin.
 This’ll cause microtears and it will not leave your skin happy.
 Avoid the under eye area and the area around your mouth as it’s very sensitive.

 Once you’re done massaging the face scrub on your skin, rinse the product with some lukewarm water.
 Pat your face dry with a towel –– make sure you’re gentle, and don’t rub the towel on your face.

+This is the last step on how to apply scrub on face.
 You always want to follow up a good exfoliation session with a moisturiser.
 This’ll keep your skin nourished, supple, and well hydrated –– and since you’ve sloughed away the dead skin cells, the moisturiser will be absorbed way better into your skin.

 While exfoliation is a step all of us love in our skincare routine, it’s also the most misused.
 Because you are stripping your skin off it’s dead layer, it can become very sensitive –– hence, you need to keep a few things in mind when using a face scrub.
 Read the tips you need to know on how to use a face scrub.